-Language German Necessary prerequisites - Further information Please enrol in courses via the course catalog of the School of Humanities / Department of German Studies (Student Portal) or e-Mail to program Manager Sebastian Hempen (master(at)phil.uni-mannheim.de).
+Language German Necessary prerequisites - Further information Please enrol in courses via the course catalog of the School of Humanities / Department of German Studies (Student Portal) or e-Mail to program manager Madeline Dahl (master.phil@uni-mannheim.de).
 Organizational information All of the following courses (17 ECTS in total) have to be taken.
-Contact person Sebastian Hempen (master(at)phil.uni-mannheim.de)
+Contact person Madeline Dahl (master(at)phil.uni-mannheim.de)